SharePointPro/ReactHooksExample/README.md

 This project is an example of using global state with React Hooks to replace Redux.
 It uses a higher order component at the top level to replace the redux store.

-This project is an React Hooks & Create React App implementation of React Redux project https://github.com/robertbg/swapi-react
+This project is an React Hooks & Create React App implementation of a React Redux project https://github.com/robertbg/swapi-react

 While it maybe a good alternative to Redux, react hooks was not designed to replace Redux.
 If you are making frequent changes to a store you should conisder using Redux rather than React Hooks.